google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 {# wf_published_on: 2018-08-09 #}
 {# wf_blink_components: Platform>DevTools #}

-# DevTools for Beginners: HTML and the DOM {: .page-title }
+# DevTools for Beginners: Get Started with HTML and the DOM {: .page-title }

 {% include "web/_shared/contributors/katjackson.html" %}

 This is the first in a series of tutorials that teach you the basics of web development.
 You are going to learn web development by actually building your own website.

+In this particular tutorial, you learn about HTML and the DOM.
+HTML is one of the core technologies of web development.
+It is the language that controls the structure and content of webpages.
+The DOM is also related to the structure and content of webpages, but you'll learn more about that later.

 By the time you complete all of the tutorials in the *DevTools for Beginners* series, your finished site will look like **Figure X**.